itskempf/ArmaServerManager/ArmaServerManager/PROJECT_CONTEXT.md

 ## CRITICAL CONSTRAINTS
 - **NO HALLUCINATION**: Only work with actual existing code
-- **NO NEW FEATURES**: Project is feature-complete and production-ready
+- **NO NEW FEATURES**: Project is feature-complete and in production-ready
 - **MAINTENANCE ONLY**: Minor fixes, optimizations, or documentation updates
 - **STEAMCMD INTEGRATION**: All server/mod operations use real SteamCMD processes